 The dainty Twite is a common migrant on the Hel Peninsula.

 In the neighboring harbor and its surroundings we will focus on waterbirds including Common Eider, Velvet Scoter, Common Scoter, Red-breasted Merganser, and Sandwich Tern.
-On the rocks, Purple Sandpiper and Eurasian Rock Pipit can also be observed.
+On the rocks, Purple Sandpiper and European Rock Pipit can also be observed.
 In the evenings we will also look for Razorbill and Common Murre (Guillemot) that should be moving between the Baltic Sea and the Bay of Gdańsk.
 With extreme luck, we may be also able to observe the scarcer Black Guillemot or Black-legged Kittiwake here too.

 Grasslands near the Hel military beach provide great foraging opportunities for a range of geese, including Tundra Bean Goose, Brant (Dark-bellied Brent) Goose, and Barnacle Goose.
 Flooded areas around a water treatment plant attract species like Jack Snipe and Short-eared Owl, but also passerines like Common Reed Bunting, Yellowhammer, Common (Siberian) Chiffchaff, and Lesser Whitethroat.